johanwikstrm/artificialbrains/README.md

 artificialbrains
 ================

-Simulation of artificial brains using neural networks.
+Simulation of artificial brains and evolution using genetic algorithms.

 This code was intended to do simulations, not to be a beautiful masterpiece of code.
 Use it on your own risk ;-)